fobadara/css-summit/README.md

 # css-summit

-A fictional three days summit on Cascading style sheets (CSS)
+A fictional three days summit on Cascading style sheets (CSS).
+Built with HTML,CSS and Javascript.

 ## My Portfolio Site